 - Calgary Young Writers’ Conference: guest author (student category) annually since 1990

-- Writers’ Conventions: World Science Fiction Convention (Denver, Montreal, Reno, Chicago, Spokane); World Fantasy Convention (Calgary, Columbus, San Diego, Toronto, Washington, DC, Saratoga Springs), Nebula Conference, (Pittsburgh), When Words Collide (Calgary), ConVersion (Calgary), KeyCon (Winnipeg), SF Contario (Toronto), V-Con (Vancouver), Can*Con (Ottawa)
+- Writers’ Conventions: World Science Fiction Convention (Denver, Montreal, Reno, Chicago, Spokane, Kansas City); World Fantasy Convention (Calgary, Columbus, San Diego, Toronto, Washington, DC, Saratoga Springs), Nebula Conference, (Pittsburgh), When Words Collide (Calgary), ConVersion (Calgary), KeyCon (Winnipeg), SF Contario (Toronto), V-Con (Vancouver), Can*Con (Ottawa)

 From M. Veronese, teacher at Chaparral School in Calgary: “Thank you again for today and ALL of the sessions you planned and worked through with my class.
 The students are so motivated.
 You really have a talent inspiring young writers.”

-- H Lytwyn, William Reid School, Calgary: “Having a published author was an inspiration for the students.”
+From H Lytwyn, teacher at William Reid School in Calgary: “Having a published author was an inspiration for the students.”

 From L Iverson, student of “A Novel Approach” the year-long novel-writing course at the Alexandra Writers’ Centre: “You have an amazing talent to see things clearer than I ever do.
 I can not even put words to it, but I appreciate it so much, especially when it’s my work your talking about.
 It’s like you bring a new lens and focus to things I have not yet learned how to see.
 It was because of you that I re-wrote a turning point chapter.
 I had Arie removing her gloves because I knew it needed to happen, but until you pointed out that finally her character was being pressed to change, I sincerely did not see it that way.
 It changed how I proceeded – great!”